manoj-sharma-wawa/openmicroservices.org/schema/interface/README.md

         "required": true
     },
     "port": {
-        "desc": "The port on which the connection must be established.", "required": true
+        "desc": "If specified, `url` **MUST NOT** be specified.
+The port on which the connection must be established (to your microservice).", "required": true
     },
     "path": {
-        "desc": "The path for this action to be executed", "required": true
+        "desc": "If specified, `url` **MUST NOT** be specified.
+The path for this action to be executed.", "required": true
+    },
+    "url": {
+        "desc": "If specified, `port` and `path` **MUST NOT** be specified.
+To be used when your action invokes a resource which is external to your microservice.
+The URL specified MUST BE absolute (with the scheme, host, port, and path).
+No query parameters should be included in the URL.
+Path parameters may be used (eg: `https://example.com/api/{apiVersion}/foo`)", "required": true
     },
     "contentType": {